fortunejuggle/src/docs/lpic2.209.1.md

             smbclient //sambaserver/alice -U alice
             smbclient //sambaserver/homes -U alice

     Both these commands will result in access to the home directory of user "alice".
+    If no home exits, the incoming share name is assumed to be a username and the server creates the share on the fly by cloning the \[homes\] section.
+Then the share name is changed from homes to the located username.

 \[printers\]
 -   samba